TL;DR

 - Make a sketch of the scene if possible.

-- Report to the Police: You must report the accident to the police within 24 hours if someone is injured or if you have not been able to exchange details.
+- Report to the Police: you should consider whether you may need to report the accident to the police within 24 hours if someone is injured or if you have not been able to exchange details.

 - Contact Your Insurer: Report the incident to your insurer as soon as possible, even if you don't intend to make a claim.
 Your policy will have a time limit for reporting.
 Be honest and provide all the evidence you have gathered.